Olympic Park Stadium (Melbourne): Soccer

-As well as hosting several National Soccer League Grand Finals,

 Rugby league

 Game II of the 1990 State of Origin series was the first to be played in Melbourne and the stadium was packed to capacity for New South Wales' victory over Queensland.
 Capacity for the stadium was upped to 25,800 through the use of temporary seating at each end.

 The stadium also held an NSWRL premiership match in 1993, when the St. George Dragons defeated the Western Suburbs Magpies 20–8 in front of 11,822 fans.
 The match was designated as a Wests home game.

 The stadium also hosted an Australia vs New Zealand test match on 3 July 1991 as part of the 1991 Trans-Tasman Test series.
 The match was first rugby league test held in Australia outside of New South Wales or Queensland, with the Kiwi's scoring an upset 24–8 win over the World Champions in front of 26,900 fans.

 Olympic Park was the home ground of the Melbourne Storm from 1998 to 2000 and 2002–2009.
 The exception being 2001 when the Storm moved their home games to the larger, 56,347-capacity Telstra Dome, due in part to the Storm's first three seasons (1998, 1999 and 2000), each having season average attendance of over 13,000.
 Also attractive in the move was the chance to play indoors due to the stadium having a retractable roof, and also the stadium's ability to move seating closer to the rugby league field.
 The seating was only moved for one game, however, due to the cost involved and also the damage done to the playing surface, which mostly hosted the Australian Football League (who are also part owners of the stadium).
 That was the Round 21 clash with defending premiers Brisbane.
 The 32–28 win over the Broncos also saw the Storm's season high crowd of 15,470.
 Ultimately, the move to the Docklands was deemed a failure, and, with an average season crowd of only 11,981, the Storm decided to move back to Olympic Park beginning from 2002.
 Following the move back to Olympic Park, the Storm would play all of their home games and some finals at the venue until moving to the new 30,050-all-seated AAMI Park, built adjacent to Olympic Park, in 2010 (in 2009 major finals against higher drawing teams Brisbane and Manly-Warringah, were moved to the Docklands).